replicatedhq/replicated-field-labs/instruqt/app-preflights/03-app-deployment/assignment.md

 ```

-Note: Subsitute in the value of the namespace you chose when installing, the above example uses a namespace called 'preflights'
+Note: Subsitute in the value of the namespace you chose when installing, the above example uses a namespace called `preflights`

 Once done, move onto the next challenge.